tgroshon/tommygroshong.com/content/posts/engineering-perspective-on-good-software.md

 free.
 It means that the people building the app should set a standard of what is and isn't acceptable quality in their application, and stick to it.
-In the same way manufactured parts have acceptable tolerances and spec-compliant variation, so too can software have it's **WONTFIX** bugs and put off performance improvements until more data is available.
+In the same way manufactured parts have acceptable tolerances and spec-compliant variation, so too can software have it's **WONTFIX** bugs and put off certain performance improvements because the current behavior is _good enough_.

 Often, when Engineers talk *Quality* they think of bugs, but they do not always think of security vulnerabilities and poor performance.
 These are also defects and addressing them is fundamental to *Quality*.

-*Quality* in a software application can be improved by (a) better discovery mechanisms for defects and (b) increasing the standard (lower the threshold of defect toleration).
+*Quality* in a software application can be improved by (a) better defect discovery mechanisms and (b) increasing the standard (i.e. lowering the threshold of tolerable defects).
+Better discovery often involves better reporting; chances are good that most defects have been discovered by somebody

 In some project management interpretations, *Quality* is considered to be one of a project's available _interrelated constraint levers_ with the big 3: time,